 Place the wallpaper strips in a plastic trash bag as you remove them, to avoid a soggy mess on the floor.
 Try to avoid tracking the vinegar/water mixture around the house, as it sometimes stains hardwood flooring.

 For wallpaper that is difficult to remove or for large expanses of wallpaper, consider using a wallpaper steamer.
-A wallpaper steamer steps up your game by applying moisture to the wall, and can be used in combination with a spray bottle of vinegar solution for tough spots.
+A wallpaper steamer steps up your game by applying well-distributed warm moisture to the wall, and can be used in combination with a spray bottle of vinegar solution for tough spots.
 A steamer can be a good choice if your walls have had multiple layers of wallpaper applied, one over the other.

 Wallpaper steamers have a steam plate that is attached to the electric steamer unit by a hose.
 Scoring is a necessary first step.
-After turning on the unit and letting it reach its set temperature, you press the steam plate to the wall for 10 to 15 seconds.
+After turning on the unit and letting it reach its set temperature, press the steam plate to the wall for 10 to 15 seconds.

-The steam penetrates the wallpaper and breaks up the adhesive.
-You must quickly follow up by scraping away the wallpaper.
-In some cases, the wallpaper steamer is so effective, it's just a matter of peeling the wallpaper off of the wall by hand.
+As the steam penetrates the wallpaper and breaks up the adhesive, quickly follow up by scraping away the wallpaper.
+In some cases, the wallpaper steamer is so effective; it's just a matter of peeling the wallpaper off of the wall by hand.

 Use clear water and a damp sponge to wipe down the walls, removing any traces of adhesive and neutralizing the vinegar solution.
 Afterward, air out the room by opening windows, if possible, or setting up fans to dry out the walls.
 Do not allow the walls to remain wet, as the water may soak in and damage the paper surface of the drywall.